US exit from Afghanistan: Leaving local staff at Taliban's mercy | DW | 21.04.2021

 "I don't know what happens to us now," he added.

-Sekandar says he is in a bad mental state due to the nature of his work with the US mission.
+Sekandar said the nature of his work with the US mission had left him in a bad mental state.

 "I used to accompany US forces on their night missions.
 I have seen many dead and wounded people.
 I am now suffering from mental health issues," he said.

-Sekandar lost his job last year as a result of the COVID-19 outbreak in Afghanistan.
+Sekandar lost his job in 2021 as a result of the coronavirus pandemic.
 But he says that the number of military operations by US forces had already fallen after Washington and the Taiban signed a deal in Qatar in February 2020 to end the protracted conflict.

 "If they know where I worked, they would kill me," he said.

-After almost two decades of war, US President Joe Biden has announced that all American forces will leave Afghanistan by September 11.
+After almost two decades of war, President Joe Biden has announced that all US forces will leave Afghanistan by September 11.
 Other NATO allies, including Germany, agreed to leave the country following US move.

-The unconditional departure of foreign troops from Afghanistan will leave NATO's local supporters in a difficult position.
+The unconditional departure of foreign troops from Afghanistan will leave NATO's regional workers in a difficult position.

-Kamal Sadat, a former Afghan deputy minister for youth, told DW that NATO's local employees are likely to suffer after the withdrawal of foreign forces from Afghanistan.
+Kamal Sadat, a former deputy minister for youth, told DW that NATO's Afghan employees are likely to suffer after the withdrawal of foreign forces.

 "Once they leave, former local employees will become easy targets for insurgents because they consider NATO's Afghan employees as foreign targets," Sadat said.